💬 WhatsApp Updates

 Rigging & Leader Notes

-For most Vaal days, a two-fly setup works well: a heavier control fly (Perdigon/Caddis) plus a slimmer tag/dropper (PTN/Hare’s ear/Zebra midge).
+For most Vaal days, a two-fly setup works well: a heavier control fly such as a Perdigon or Caddis, plus a slimmer tag/dropper such as a PTN, Hare’s Ear or Zebra Midge.
 Change weight first, then size, then colour — and only then adjust drift speed.

 FAQs